There are a Few Important Differences.

 Identify the person you want the health care team to work with in making decisions about your medical care (known as a “surrogate”); and

 Generally say what kinds of medical treatment you would or would not want.

 We Encourage All Competent Adults to Have an Advance Directive.

 For more information visit Oregon Health Decisions.

 * “Doctor" refers to who can sign a POLST form.
-POLST forms need a physician (M.D. or D.O.), nurse practitioner (N.P.), physician assistant (P.A.), or naturopathic doctor (N.D.) signature.
+POLST forms need a physician (M.D. or D.O.), nurse practitioner (N.P.), physician assistant (P.A.), or doctor of naturopathy (N.D.) signature.

 Visit www.oregonhealthdecisions.org to learn more about an advance directive.